-- R: the number of segments composing adnominal verb phrase VP(n), - W(c, S): the score calculated by formula 1 to noun c contained in adnominal verb phrase VP(n). - CT(c, s): the number of occurrences of noun c contained in adnominal verb phrases from the 1st sentence in the 1st document to sentence s in document $d \in S$ in documents set S in the order of the time.
+- R: the number of segments composing adnominal verb phrase VP(n), - W(c, S): the score calculated by formula 1 to noun c contained in adnominal verb phrase VP(n). - CT(c,s): the number of occurrences of noun c contained in adnominal verb phrases from the 1st sentence in the 1st document to sentence s in document $d \in S$ in document set S in chronological order.